 - Auditions can be live or by video recording.
-All voice auditions must be confirmed by the office of Church Music Ministries (this includes correspondence via email).
+All auditions must be confirmed by the office of Church Music Ministries (this includes correspondence via email).
 Please confirm all performance obligations and other potential scheduling conflicts before submitting an RFA form. - There are a limited number of merit-based scholarships available and are only given to those majoring in music, depending on funding available.
 All auditions are on a "first come, first served" basis.
-All voice auditions will be held in the Recital Hall in the Sellers Music Building.

-Any NOBTS student, major or non-major participating in a choral ensemble may also apply for scholarships, depending on funding available.
-For information about these Institutional Scholarships, please contact Dr. Greg Woodward for participation in the Seminary Chorus, NOBTS Singers, or for the Chapel Band.
+Any NOBTS student, major or non-major, participating in a choral ensemble may also apply for scholarships, depending on funding available.
+For information about these Institutional Scholarships, please contact Dr. Greg Woodward for participation in the Seminary Chorus, NOBTS Singers, or contact Professor Nathan Jernigan for participation in the Chapel Band.